 To make sure you get the best care and treatment, it is important to find a doctor with expertise in treating your specific disease.
 Specialists in bone marrow failure diseases such as aplastic anemia, MDS and PNH are hematologists (doctors specializing in blood diseases) and oncologists (doctors specializing in cancer).

-To find an expert, you should call the hematology/oncology department at a teaching hospital affiliated with a local university.
+To find an expert, you can also call the hematology/oncology department at any teaching hospital affiliated with a local university.
 They can give you the name of a doctor with expertise in your disease.
-Doctors at teaching hospitals are most familiar with rare diseases.
+Doctors at teaching hospitals are typically most familiar with rare diseases.
 They work in research and are up-to-date on both standard therapies and new investigational treatments.

 When contacting a specialist, consider asking the following questions: